CodeFort: Robust Training for Code Generation Models

 \subsubsection{Contrastive Learning}

 Contrastive learning (CL) maximizes the cosine similarity between positive (similar) pairs and minimizes the distance between negative (dissimilar) pairs.
 The granularity of pairs leads to different designs of CL objectives.
 This section introduces three designs of CL objectives tailored to CLM.
-ContraSeq and ContraToken objectives, inspired by ContraCLM~\citep{contraclm}, focus on the levels of sequences and tokens.
-A novel ContraName objective focuses on the level of variable and function names.
+ContraSeq and ContraToken, inspired by ContraCLM~\citep{contraclm}, focus on sequences and tokens, respectively.
+A novel ContraName objective focuses on variable and function names.

 \paragraph{ContraSeq} The ContraSeq objective operates at the sequence level, where each pair consists of summarizations of two input sequences.
-We note that this setting is also adopted in ContraBERT~\citep{contrabert} and ContraCode~\citep{contracode} for improving the robustness of the encoder model trained on masked language modeling (MLM).
+We note that ContraSeq is also adopted in ContraBERT~\citep{contrabert} and ContraCode~\citep{contracode} for improving the robustness of the encoder model trained on masked language modeling (MLM).
 Since CLM does not have the [CLS] token used in MLM, we compute the average of the hidden states in the last layer as the summarization.